pepeiborra/hls-tutorial/README.md

 -- | A GHC session preloaded with all the dependencies type instance RuleResult GhcSessionDeps = HscEnvEq

--- | Generate a ModSummary that has enough information to be used to get .hi and .hie files.
--- without needing to parse the entire source type instance RuleResult GetModSummary = ModSummary
+-- | A ModSummary that has enough information to be used to get .hi and .hie files. type instance RuleResult GetModSummary = ModSummary
 ```